ricsanfre/pi-cluster/docs/_docs/certmanager.md

 {{site.data.alerts.important}}

-Algorithm used for signing SSL certificates is ECDSA P-256, since it is the one needed as requirement for installing `linkerd`
+Algorithm used for creating private keys is ECDSA P-256.
+The use of this algorithm is required by the service mesh implementation I have selected for the cluster, Linkerd.
+RootCa and Linkerd identity issuer certificate must used ECDSA P-256 algorithm.

 {{site.data.alerts.end}}